A Vintage 1969 Mercedes 280 SL RoadsterPhotos of a 1969 and a 1971 Mercedes Benz 280 SL Roadster are at the bottom of this page.

 A 1971 US Car

-The 1971 280 SL shown below (the car we previously owned) is Tobacco
+The 1971 280 SL shown below (the other car we previously owned) is Tobacco

 Brown (we prefered to call it Bittersweet Chocolate), the soft top was beige, the removable hardtop was the same brown as the body.
 That car had an optional